 Impairment of acquired contract intangible asset relates to a write down of the acquired contract intangible asset to fair value.
-The contract intangible asset was assessed for recoverability using an undiscounted cash flow model, which resulted in undiscounted cash flows below the carrying amount.
-We recognized an impairment of \$74.2 million to bring the carrying amount of the contract intangible asset down to its estimated fair value of \$3.9 million at August 26, 2021.
-The fair value determination of the contract intangible asset was based upon a discounted cash flow valuation of the milestone payments and Monte Carlo valuation for the sales royalties.
+During the year ended December 31, 2021, we recognized an impairment of \$74.2 million to bring the carrying amount of the contract intangible asset down to its estimated fair value of \$3.9 million at August 26, 2021.
+During the year ended December 31, 2022, we recognized an impairment charge of \$3.7 million to fully impair the contract intangible asset based on Gossamer's termination of the Gossamer License Agreement as a result of Gossamer not meeting its primary or secondary endpoint in the UC-SHIFT clinical trial.